 The Aubette in Basel

-The Aubette in Strasbourg ?
+The Aubette in Strasbourg?
 Wrong, the Museum of Art (Kunstmuseum) in Basel.
 The museum pays attention to Sophie Taeuber (1889-1943).
 The Swiss-born artist (Davos) studied applied arts at St. Gall and Munich.
-The British Arts and Crafts Movement strongly influenced her, and she was committed to manual craftsmanship and the beauty of simple materials.
+The British Arts and Crafts Movement had a profound influence on her, and she was deeply committed to manual craftsmanship and the beauty of simple materials.

-In 1916, Zurichs trade school hired her to teach design and embroidery.
-She met her future husband, Hand Arp (1886-1966), in Zurich and became involved in Dada.
+In 1916, Zurich’s trade school hired her to teach design and embroidery.
+She met her future husband, Hans Arp (1886-1966), in Zurich and became involved in the Dada movement.
 She married Hans Arp in 1922, hence the name Taeuber-Arp.
 Hans Arp (1886-1966) was from Strasbourg.

-After a long artistic development (Dada, Zurich 1916-1928, the international avant-garde and the so-called Cercle et Carré and constructivism in Paris), Sophie and her husband were engaged in the Aubette-project in Strasbourg.
+After a long period of artistic development, including Dada in Zurich (1916-1928), the international avant-garde, and the so-called Cercle et Carré and constructivism in Paris, Sophie and her husband were engaged in the Aubette project in Strasbourg.

-Sophie exhibited 24 abstract works in the ‘Konstruktuvisten exhibition at the Kunsthalle (Hall of Art) in Basel in 1937.
+Sophie exhibited 24 abstract works in the ‘Konstruktivisten exhibition at the Kunsthalle (Hall of Art) in Basel in 1937.

 (Further information: Gelebte Abstraktion/Living Abstraction, www.kunstmuseumbasel.ch).